-OEB staff submitted that Group 1 balances should be disposed on an interim basis, unless Hydro One addressed two matters: (1) Hydro One provides an explanation for why the impact of ultimately adopting the OEB's accounting guidance related to commodity pass-through accounts 1588 and 1589 has not been considered in the context of the balances requested for disposition; and (2) Hydro One provides confirmation that the approach it has taken to derive the 2015 to 2019 account balances requested for disposition is unlikely to necessitate a material adjustment on a retrospective basis following final disposition.
+OEB staff submitted that Group 1 balances should be disposed on an interim basis, unless Hydro One addressed two matters: (1) Hydro One provides an explanation for why the impact of ultimately adopting the OEB's accounting guidance related to commodity pass-through accounts 1588 and 1589 has not been considered in the context of the balances requested for disposition; and (2) Hydro One provides confirmation that the approach it has taken to derive the 2015 to 2019 account balances requested for disposition.
 OEB staff submitted that if Hydro One were able to address these two concerns, it would support the final disposition of Group 1 balances.